Quasi-Framelets: Robust Graph Neural Networks via Adaptive Framelet Convolution: The Model based on Quasi-Framelets

-Similar to the standard undecimated framelet system \cite{dong2017sparse}, we can define the quasi-framelet system BUFS as follows.
-For any two integers $L, L_1$ satisfying $L > L_1$, we define an quasi-framelet system $\text{BUFS} (\mathcal{F}; \mathcal{G})$ (starting from a scale $J_1$) as a non-homogeneous, stationary affine system:
+Similar to the standard undecimated framelet system \citep{dong2017sparse}, we can define the Quasi-Framelet system QUFS as follows.
+For any two integers $L, L_1$ satisfying $L > L_1$, we define a Quasi-Framelet system $\text{QUFS} (\mathcal{F}; \mathcal{G})$ (starting from a scale $J_1$) as a {non-homogeneous, stationary affine system}: